theonjs/theon/README.md

 Alias: `bodyMap`

 Attach a body mapper to transform, normalize, filter... the response body.
-Similar to `model` feature but operating overwritting the original `body`.
+Similar to `model` feature but operating overwriting the original `body`.

 #### Request#validate(cb)